Policy H1: Protection and Enhancement of the World Heritage Site

 Map 2: World Heritage Site Inner Setting

-4.48 Views of the Cathedral from within Our Neighbourhood are many and various: they include the well-known view from a train on the Viaduct and also the view from the railway station, Wharton Park, Observatory Hill, the University of Durham Hill Colleges, Farnley Rise, the approach to the peninsula from Kingsgate Bridge and the slip road from the Motorway to Gilesgate roundabout.
+4.49 Views of the Cathedral from within Our Neighbourhood are many and various: they include the well-known view from a train on the Viaduct and also the view from the railway station, Wharton Park, Observatory Hill, the University of Durham Hill Colleges, Farnley Rise, the approach to the peninsula from Kingsgate Bridge and the slip road from the Motorway to Gilesgate roundabout.
 Plan 2 from the Durham World Heritage Site (2017, p.19) Management Plan shows notable viewpoints (see Map 2 in the Neighbourhood Plan).
 This list is indicative and not exhaustive.
 It is essential that views of the World Heritage Site are not obstructed by new developments.
 The Parish Council will be preparing an updated evidence base of Our Neighbourhood, linked to further studies and progress with initiatives set out in the associated ‘Looking Forwards’ document that the Parish Council adopted alongside the Submission Draft Neighbourhood Plan.
 This will form part of the evidence base for a future revision of the Plan.
 In particular, this will include coverage of important views, lost views and new views and vistas.

 Next section: Policy H2: The Conservation Areas